What we know about the Moscow concert hall attack | KRDO

 US National Security Council spokesperson Adrienne Watson said the US government had “shared this information with Russian authorities in accordance with its longstanding ‘duty to warn’ policy.”

-But in a speech on Tuesday, Putin had blasted the American warnings as “provocative,” saying “these actions resemble outright blackmail and the intention to intimidate and destabilize our society.”
+But in a speech on Tuesday, Russian President Vladimir Putin had blasted the American warnings as “provocative,” saying “these actions resemble outright blackmail and the intention to intimidate and destabilize our society.”

 Experts said the scale of the carnage would be deeply embarrassing for the Russian leader, who had championed a message of national security just a week earlier when winning the country’s stage-managed election.

-Over the last month, Russia has thwarted several ISIS related incidents in March alone, according to RIA Novosti.
+Over the past month, Russia has thwarted several ISIS related incidents in March alone, according to state-run news agency RIA Novosti.

 There have been at least four reported incidents across Russia that local authorities said involved people connected to ISIS, according to RIA.